Bastian/bStats/README.md

 ### Backups

-Redis and Postgres data is backed up to AWS S3.
-AWS credentials have to be provided in a `AWS.env` file in the `prod` directory.
-Afterwards, cronjobs can be set up with the `add-backup-cronjobs.sh` script in the `prod` directory.
+Redis and Postgres data is backed up to a remote server via SCP.

-A lifecycle configuration for S3 is given in the `prod/s3-lifecycle-config.json` file.
+Cronjobs can be set up with the `add-backup-cronjobs.sh` script in the `prod` directory.

 ### Disaster Recovery